 Get to work on your lawns and gardens

-It won’t be long before your lawn, and other plants start to grow with the better weather.
-Start out your garden work by inspecting your lawnmower – check the engine, oil, and cutting blade (if any damp has got into where it’s stored, you may have an issue with rust).
+It won’t be long before your lawn and other plants start to grow with the better weather.
+Start out your garden work by inspecting your lawnmower – check the engine, oil, and cutting blade (if any dampness has got into where it’s stored, you may have an issue with rust).
 After that, move on to the lawn itself.

 First, rake up and gather any leaves, twigs, and other surface debris, and dispose of organic matter in your compost bin.
 After this, do a harder rake into the soil of your lawn to loosen it for seeding and to dislodge any moss that’s taken root.
 Re-seed as necessary, being sure to overseed any particularly bare patches.

 Next, deal with your soil beds.
 Start by removing surface debris again, such as leaves and twigs, then grab a trowel and thoroughly de-weed the beds.
 Mix in some compost to get the beds ready for planting, and make sure that lower areas of the garden are filled with a lot of highly compacted soil – this will increase its absorbency to avoid the beds from being flooded in the spring rains.